Skip to main content

 However, it is recommended that individuals with compromised immune systems discuss their personal risks and benefits with a healthcare provider to determine whether to receive the vaccine or if they may need additional doses.

-Last updated: June 23, 2022; reviewed: September 21, 2023
+Last updated: June 23, 2022; reviewed April 24, 2024

-Can I get the COVID-19 vaccine if I had Guillain-Barré Syndrome (GBS)?
+Can I get the COVID-19 vaccine if I had Guillain-Barré syndrome (GBS)?

-People with a history of Guillain-Barré Syndrome (GBS) can get the COVID-19 vaccine, as long as they do not have another condition that puts them among the people recommended against vaccination.
+People with a history of Guillain-Barré syndrome (GBS) can get the COVID-19 vaccine, as long as they do not have another condition that puts them among the people recommended against vaccination.
 A small number of cases of GBS (about 1 of 100,000 people) have been identified following receipt of the adenovirus-based COVID-19 vaccine (J&J/Janssen); however, this vaccine is no longer used in the U.S.

 A note about GBS and influenza vaccines